qmk/qmk.fm_old/_pages/keyboards/butterstick.md

 ![Butter Stick](/keyboards/butterstick/flashy.jpg)

 Butter Stick is a 2x10 Split Ortho keyboard for general use based heavily on the [Georgi](/georgi/).
-Integrating a built in steno engine on top of QMK it's a tiny daily carry.
-Sporting full QWERTY support, easy chording and a well designed/extensible firmware it's a ergonomic and hacker friendly ortholinear.
+Integrating a built-in steno engine on top of QMK, it's a tiny daily carry.
+Sporting full QWERTY support, easy chording and a well designed/extensible firmware, it's an ergonomic and hacker-friendly ortholinear.
 This is optimized for chording usage and pairs well with light switches.

 ### Butter Stick is available from **[g Heavy Industries](http://gboards.ca)**.